emb-riscv/specs-markdown/device-control-block.md

 | 0x0008 | `prioth` | 32b | rw | 0x00000000 | Hart priority threshold. |
 | 0x000C |  |  |  |  | Reserved. |

-These registers have one bit of state.
-To prevent inadvertent interrupt pendings, all writes to this area (`pendnum` and `prioth`) must be preceded by an unlock operation to the `key` register.
+These registers have one additional bit of state.
+To prevent inadvertent interrupt pendings, all writes to this area (`pendnum` and `prioth`) must be preceded by an unlock operation to the `hartid` register.
 The value (0x51F15000 + (Hart ID)) must be written to the `hartid` register to set the hart id and the state bit before any write access to `pendings` and `prioth`.
 The state bit is cleared at reset, and after any write to `pendnum` or `prioth` registers.

 The `pendnum` register is write only and allows access to the hart identified by the write to `hartid`.
 Writing a small integer value pends the interrupt with the given number.
-It must have enough bits to represent an interrupt number (at most 10).
+The `pendnum` register must have enough bits to represent any interrupt number (at most 10).

 The `prioth` register is read/write and allows access to the hart identified by the write to `hartid`.
-It must have enough bits to represent an interrupt priority.
+It must have enough bits to represent any interrupt priority.

 Warning: The key mechanism has sychronization problems in case multiple harts access it